2009 Alabama Crimson Tide football team: Florida—SEC Championship Game

 Florida opened the third quarter with a three and out.
 On the Tide's first offensive series of the second half, McElroy completed a 28-yard pass to Maze and was followed with a 15-yard personal foul penalty in bringing the ball into the red zone.
 On the next play McElroy completed the drive with a 17-yard touchdown pass to tight end Colin Peek.
 Alabama took a 26–13 lead.
 Florida got one first down on its next possession before punting the ball to Alabama.
 Taking the ball at its own 12-yard line with 7:36 to go in the third quarter, Alabama held the ball for the rest of the quarter and into the fourth, using up 8:47 of game time on a 12-play, 88-yard drive.
 Ingram, who rushed for 37 yards on the drive, scored on a 1-yard touchdown run early in the fourth quarter to increase Bama's lead to 32–13.
 Florida mounted a late drive that reached the Alabama 6 before Tebow threw an interception to Javier Arenas in the end zone.
 On Florida's next possession, the Gators turned the ball over on downs at the Alabama 13, and the Tide was able to run out the clock to secure the 32–13 victory.

 For his 239-yard, one touchdown passing performance, Greg McElroy was named the game's MVP.
 Ingram rushed for 113 and Trent Richardson rushed for 80 yards.
 The victory gave Alabama its 22nd SEC title, their third since the inception of the Championship Game and their first in ten years—the longest time the Crimson Tide program has ever gone without an SEC championship.
 The victory improved Alabama's all-time record against the Gators to 20–14 (21–14 without the NCAA vacation of the 2005 victory).
-Alabama earned their third SEC championship since the inception of the SEC Championship Game in 1992, and their 22nd SEC title.
+Alabama earned it third SEC championship since the inception of the SEC Championship Game in 1992 and 22nd SEC title overall.